Medical and Dental Insurance for Orthodontics

 What can families do to help the process?

+Most of the insurance customer service agents are on the member service side, rather than the provider side.
+It’s difficult nowadays for us to even reach a human being on the provider side of insurance.
+Just calling your insurance company and asking about the status of your claim can help get them moving.
+Sometimes they’ll give you a little bit more information than they’ll give us.
 If you really want to be proactive, you can write something to your medical insurance company as to why you believe the orthodontic treatment should be covered.
 Everything we submit is very clinical, so this personal statement can help put a face with a name, showing the human behind the claim.
 We don’t typically ask for this at the start of treatment because there is a lot of information to cover and this can be a little overwhelming.

 What should a letter to your medical insurance look like?